XYZ Atlas is an interactive public art project where people’s emotional experiences can be documented and mapped.

 XYZ Atlas began in 2013 with a survey asking people to locate where they had emotional experiences that create the meaning in their lives, such as “where have you faced your own mortality?”

 People answered with a location, and often a story.
 To the question “Where were you struck by love?”
 My favorite answer was, “Where didn’t I fall in love?
 Zilker Park in downtown Austin, on a quilt in the middle of the park.
 With snacks.
 Snacks help love happen.”
 For the question “Where did you feel utter disgust?”
 The respondent explained: “It was where I watched a man strike his child.”

 This is an emotional landscape of Austin.
 We assigned the answers X and Y latitude and longitude points on a map.
 We gave the location a Z point “up” if it was a positive experience, and “down” if it was negative.
 We color coded it to Plutchik’s emotion chart.
 Using Geographic Information Systems (GIS) mapping tools, we created a map of our collective “highs” and “lows.”

 Through invitations and commissions, we moved the project all around for over 4 years.
 We created field maps, scale models and paper surveys.
 We created a digital platform to more efficiently collect the data.
 We made big mobile “You are Here” sculptures to get people’s attention to the project.

-As we took the XYZ Atlas to 120 events that reached well over 600,000 people in real life, and over 7 million in the media, we got a lot of feedback.
-So many thoughtful people gave suggestions on how to improve the project, and urged me to think yet bigger.
 XYZ Atlas is a tool that could affect emotional health and well-being of a person and a community.
 The XYX Atlas demonstrates that our experiences drive our emotions, our emotions drive our behavior, and our behavior drives our health.